ShaunDM/starter-restaurant-reservation/README.md

     - To edit, seat, or cancel a reservation; go to the date of the reservation in the dashboard or Search for it and click the relevant button.

+    - To go to a date for it's list of reservations, you can either navigate through the previous day, today, or next day buttons on the dashboard or by entering the date in a query string in the URL through the following format: (domain name).com/dashboard?date=yyyy-mm-dd.

   - Each table includes sections for:

     - Table ID (generated automatically)